oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-### Example 2b - Mixing SD and Non-SD Claims in a Structured SD-JWT
+### Example 2b - Mixing SD and Non-SD Claims in a Structured SD-JWT {#example-mixed-structured-sd-jwt}

 In this example, a variant of Example 2a, the Issuer decided to apply selective
 disclosure only to some of the claims.
 In particular, the `country` component of